circlefin/malachite/specs/english/proofs_scheduling.md

 ### Overview

-A proposer is expected to include in its proposed block for height `H` **proofs for all unproven blocks** committed to the same strand as height `H`.
+A proposer is expected to include in its proposed block at height `H` a `proof` for **all unproven blocks** committed to the same strand as height `H`.
 A block is unproven when its proof was not yet committed to the blockchain.

-If a proposer of height `H` is **able** produce or retrieve the expected set of proofs, for all unproven blocks belonging to `strand(H)`, then it is allowed to produce and propose a **full block**, i.e., a block containing transactions.
+If a proposer of height `H` **has received**, from the designated provers, a `proof` for all unproven blocks belonging to `strand(H)`, then it is allowed to produce and propose a **full block**, i.e., a block containing transactions.

-But if the proposer of height `H` is **not able** to produce or retrieve the full expected set of proofs, then it is forced to produce an **empty block**, i.e., a block without transactions, with an empty **proofs** field.
+But if the proposer of height `H` **has not received**, from the designated provers, a `proof` for all unproven blocks belonging to `strand(H)`, then it is forced to propose an **empty block**, i.e., a block without transactions, and with an empty `proof` field.
-Notice that the proposer does not include any proof on the block if it has only _part_ of the proofs expected to be included in that block.
+Notice that the proposer may have received an _incomplete_ proof, proving only part of the unproven blocks in the current strand, but only _full_ proofs can be included in proposed blocks.

-The reason for the last behaviour, forcing the production of empty blocks when the expected set of proofs is not available, is to discourage the production of blocks without proofs.
+The reason for forcing the production of **empty blocks** when a proof for **all unproven blocks** is **not available** is to discourage the production of blocks with an empty `proof` field.
 There are rewards for proposers that produce blocks that end-up committed, associated to the transactions included in the block.
-Producing an empty block is therefore not interesting for a proposer, that should do its best to include all required proofs in produced blocks.
+Producing an empty block is therefore not interesting for a proposer, that should do its best to include _full_ proofs in the proposed blocks.

+There is a second reason for enforcing this behavior, which is the fact that producing a **proof for an empty block** should be **faster** and less expensive than producing a proof for a full block.
+Thus, if a block has an empty `proof` field, therefore does not contributes to the proving mechanism, it should at least be easier to prove.

 ### Formalization